Jey-Cee/ioBroker.upnp/README.md

 # ioBroker.upnp
 =================

-IMPORTANT: This Adapter is pre-Alpha state.
+IMPORTANT: This Adapter is Alpha state.

 Currently only the XML data of the upnp devices to be read and generates the objects for it.